 Doubleview Reports Strong Massive Sulphide Intercept Logged in Drill Hole H067

-Vancouver, October 18, 2023 - Doubleview Gold Corp.
+Vancouver, BC, Oct 18, 2023 - (ACN Newswire) - Doubleview Gold Corp.
 (TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) (the "Company or "Doubleview) is pleased to showcase a long intercept of massive sulphide mineralization in drill hole H068 at its Hat Project.
 The Hat polymetallic porphyry project in British Columbia's Golden Triangle, has demonstrated that it contains several of the metals deemed as "critical metals" by the Canadian and American federal governments.

 The accompanying photographs illustrate the character of the mineral zone.
 The long sulphide intercept will be transported under enhanced security protocols for analytical analysis.
 Assay results will be published in a subsequent news release upon receipt and verification.
 Further details, including collar coordinates and orientation, will be provided in the immediate future.